 \textbf{\textit{Note}:} Having clarified in the preceding chapter the Majorana realization of the conformal Clifford algebra $\mathfrak{cl}(4,2)$ and its subalgebras — implemented via left multiplication by imaginary split-octonion units on the split-octonion algebra — along with their chiral realizations, we shall henceforth streamline the notation and present only the resulting formulas.

-In the preceding chapter, we showed that the $8$-dimensional Majorana (real) vector space of $\mathfrak{cl}(4,2)$ spinors, spanned by the split-octonion units, naturally carries the structure of a composition algebra — nonassociative but alternative.
-In particular, it can be equipped with a real-valued trace, a Cayley-Dickson conjugation, a factorizable quadratic norm $N(\xi)$, and an associated nondegenerate symmetric bilinear form $\langle\xi, \eta\rangle$ such that:
+In the preceding chapter, we showed that the $8$-dimensional Majorana (real) vector space of $\mathfrak{cl}(4,2)$ spinors, spanned by the split-octonion units, naturally carries the structure of a composition algebra — non-associative but alternative.
+In particular, it can be equipped with a real-valued trace, a Cayley-Dickson conjugation, a factorizable quadratic norm $N(\xi)$, and an associated non-degenerate symmetric bilinear form $\langle\xi, \eta\rangle$ such that:

 where $\xi = \xi_{}^{\mathbbm{1}}\mathbbm{1} + \xi_{}^{\boldsymbol{k}} {\boldsymbol{k}} + \xi_{}^{{0}} \boldsymbol{\imath} + \xi_{}^{{5}} {\boldsymbol{\jmath}} + \xi_{}^{{1}} \boldsymbol{\ell}\boldsymbol{\imath} + \xi_{}^{{2}} {\boldsymbol{\jmath}}\boldsymbol{\ell} + \xi_{}^{{3}} \boldsymbol{\ell}{\boldsymbol{k}} + \xi_{}^{{4}} \boldsymbol{\ell} \in \mathbb{O}_{\mathbb{S}}$, while the star `$^\ast$' changes the sign of the imaginary $\mathbb{O}_{\mathbb{S}}$ units, and according to Eq. \eqref{muhum}: